-- 1. Relevant system operators or relevant TSOs may request derogations for classes of power generating modules connected or to be connected to their network. - 2.
-Relevant system operators or relevant TSOs shall submit their requests for derogation to the regulatory authority.
-Each request for derogation shall include: - (a) identification of the relevant system operator or relevant TSO, and a contact person for any communications; - (b) a description of the power generating modules for which a derogation is requested and the total installed capacity and number of power generating modules; - (c) the requirement or requirements of this Regulation for which a derogation is requested, with a detailed description of the requested derogation; - (d) detailed reasoning, with all relevant supporting documents; - (e) demonstration that the requested derogation would have no adverse effect on cross-border trade: - (f) a cost-benefit analysis pursuant to the requirements of Article 39.
+- 1. Relevant system operators or relevant TSO may request derogations for classes of power generating modules connected or to be connected to their network. - 2.
+Relevant system operators or relevant TSO shall file their requests for derogation with the regulatory authority or, where applicable, the Member State.
+Each request for derogation shall include: - (a) identification of the relevant system operator or relevant TSO, and a contact person for any communications; - (b) a description of the power generating modules for which a derogation is requested and the total installed capacity and number of power generating modules; - (c) the requirement or requirements of this Regulation for which a derogation is requested, with a detailed description of the requested derogation; - (d) detailed reasoning, with all relevant supporting documents; - (e) demonstration that the requested derogation would have no adverse effect on cross-border trade; - (f) a cost-benefit analysis pursuant to the requirements of Article 38.
 If applicable, the cost-benefit analysis shall be carried out in coordination with the relevant TSO and any adjacent DSO or DSOs. - 3.
-Where the request for derogation is submitted by a relevant DSO or CDSO, the regulatory authority shall, within two weeks from the day after receipt of that request, ask the relevant TSO to assess the request for derogation in the light of the criteria determined by the regulatory authority pursuant to Article 61. - 4.
+Where the request for derogation is filed by a relevant DSO or CDSO, the regulatory authority or, where applicable, the Member State shall, within two weeks from the day after receipt of that request, ask the relevant TSO to assess the request for derogation in the light of the criteria determined by the regulatory authority or, where applicable, the Member State. - 4.
 Within two weeks from the day after the receipt of such request for assessment, the relevant TSO shall confirm to the relevant DSO or CDSO whether the request for derogation is complete.
 If the relevant TSO considers that it is incomplete, the relevant DSO or CDSO shall submit the required additional information within one month from the receipt of the request for additional information. - 5.
-Within six months of receipt of a request for derogation, the relevant TSO shall submit to the regulatory authority its assessment, including any relevant documentation.
+Within six months of receipt of a request for derogation, the relevant TSO shall submit to the regulatory authority or, where applicable, the Member State its assessment, including any relevant documentation.
 The six-month time limit may be extended by one month where the relevant TSO seeks further information from the relevant DSO or from the relevant CDSO. - 6.
-The regulatory authority shall adopt a decision concerning a request for derogation within six months from the day after it receives the request.
-Where the request for derogation is submitted by the relevant DSO or CDSO, the six-month time limit runs from the day following receipt of the relevant TSO's assessment pursuant to paragraph 5.

-7. The six-month time limit referred to in paragraph 6 may, before its expiry, be extended by an additional three months where the regulatory authority requests further information from the relevant system operator requesting the derogation or from any other interested parties.
+The regulatory authority or, where applicable, the Member State shall adopt a decision concerning a request for derogation within three months of receipt of the request by the relevant TSO.
+Where the request for derogation is filed by the relevant DSO or CDSO, the three-month time limit runs from the day following receipt of the relevant TSO's assessment pursuant to paragraph 5. - 7.
+The three-month time limit referred to in paragraph 6 may, before its expiry, be extended by an additional three months where the regulatory authority or, where applicable, the Member State requests further information from the system operator requesting the derogation or from any other interested parties.
 That additional period shall run from the day following the date of receipt of the complete information.

-The relevant system operator shall provide any additional information requested by the regulatory authority within two months from the date of the request.
-If the relevant system operator does not provide the requested additional information within that time limit, the request for derogation shall be deemed withdrawn unless, before expiry of the time limit:
+The system operator shall provide any additional information requested by the regulatory authority or, where applicable, the Member State within two months from the date of the request.
+If the system operator does not provide the requested additional information within that time limit, the request for derogation shall be deemed withdrawn unless, before expiry of the time limit: